housseindjirdeh/hdjirdeh.github.io/_posts/2017-07-02-progressive-angular-applications-2.markdown

 ![Progressive Angular Banner](assets/progressive-angular-applications-2/banner.jpg 'Progressive Angular Banner'){: .article-image-with-border }

-In [Part I]({{ site.url }}/progressive-angular-applications) of this article, we explored how to add a number of progressive enhancements to a Hacker News client built with Angular.
+In [Part 1]({{ site.url }}/progressive-angular-applications) of this article, we explored how to add a number of progressive enhancements to a Hacker News client built with Angular.
 That article was written a year ago and a lot has changed since then.
 This post will dive into building a PWA using Angular version 6.0 in order to understand how to use newer technologies provided by the platform.

 # The breakdown